 Facelift in Biloxi, MS

 If you are bothered by the visible signs of aging on your face, a facelift offers a way to look and feel younger.
-Michael Diaz, M.D., F.A.C.S., performs facelifts in Biloxi, MS, on men and women living in Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi to improve visible signs of aging on the face and neck to create a smoother face and a rejuvenated appearance.
+Michael Diaz, M.D., F.A.C.S., performs facelifts in Biloxi, MS, on men and women living in Southern Mississippi, Louisiana and Alabama to improve visible signs of aging on the face and neck to create a smoother face and a rejuvenated appearance.

 What is a Facelift?